magento/devdocs/guides/v2.1/mtf/mtf_quickstart/mtf_quickstart_magento.md

 ## Enable CLI commands

-Functional tests require access to CLI commands during test run.
-Depending on a web sever, use the following instructions to enable access to the commands.
+Functional tests require access to utilities working with Magento during test run.
+Depending on a web server, use the following instructions to enable access to the commands.

 ### Apache